Uniswap/token-lists/README.md

 (e.g. via [pinata.cloud](https://pinata.cloud)) and referencing the list by an ENS name that resolves to the [contenthash](https://eips.ethereum.org/EIPS/eip-1577).

+If hosted on HTTPS, make sure the endpoint is configured to send an access-control-allow-origin header to avoid CORS errors.

 ### Linking an ENS name to the list

 An ENS name can be assigned to an IPFS hash via the [contenthash](https://eips.ethereum.org/EIPS/eip-1577) text record.